 The Collier MPO is located at 2885 South Horseshoe Drive, Naples, FL 34104.
 The MPO office may be reached by phone at (239) 252-5814, by fax and (239) 252-5885 and by email at firstname.lastname@example.org

 The MPO’s planning process is conducted in accordance with Title VI of the Civil Rights Act of 1964 and related statutes.
-Any person or beneficiary who believes that he or she has been discriminated against because of race, color, religion, sex, age, national origin, disability, or familial status may file a complaint with the Collier MPO Title VI Specialist Anne McLaughlin at (239)-252-5884 or by writing to Ms. McLaughlin at 2885 South Horseshoe Drive, Naples, Florida 34104.
+Any person or beneficiary who believes that within the MPO’s planning process they have been discriminated against because of race, color, religion, sex, age, national origin, disability, or familial status may file a complaint with the Title VI/Nondiscrimination Program Coordinator, Anne McLaughlin at Anne.McLaughlin@colliercountyfl.gov or 239-252-5884 or by writing to Collier MPO, Attn: Title VI Program Coordinator, 2885 South Horseshoe Drive, Naples, FL 34104.